The Makem Brothers: Biography

 In 2003, the New Hampshire-based Irish folk musicians teamed up with The Spain Brothers, Liam and Mickey Spain (both natives of Manchester, New Hampshire), to become The Makem and Spain Brothers.
-Though they had been informally performing together for several years, their first official concert as a five piece band took place at the Narrows Center for the Arts in Fall River, Massachusetts in February 2003.
+Though they had been informally performing together for several years, their first official concert as a five-piece band took place at the Narrows Center for the Arts in Fall River, Massachusetts in February 2003.
 They were billed as the Makem Brothers with Mickey and Liam Spain.
 Their combined forces preserve and advance folk music from Ireland, Scotland, Wales and New England, as well as whaling songs, fishing songs, mining songs, even Australian Bush songs.
-Influences include The Clancy Brothers, Ewan MacColl, and The Corries.
+Influences include The Clancy Brothers, Ewan MacColl, and The Corries, also known as The Corrie Folk Trio.

 The Makem and Spain Brothers released their first album together in 2004, called Like Others Did Before Us.
 They recorded a live album on Good Friday 2005 and released the album, The Makem and Spain Brothers Live in 2006.
 They recorded and filmed a live concert in Butte, Montana, releasing both a DVD and a CD of the concert in 2008.
 Both releases were called The Makem and Spain Brothers Home Away From Home.
 In January 2011, they released a studio album, titled Up the Stairs.

 Shane left the band in 2011 for unknown reasons.

 In October 2013, Conor Makem was arrested for allegedly placing a hidden camera in a women's bathroom.
 The police confiscated his American and Irish passports, which prevented him from participating in the band's annual musical tour of Ireland.
 Conor Makem was sentenced to a year incarceration at Strafford County House of Corrections in May 2014 after pleading guilty to 19 invasion of privacy charges.

 According to their website www.makem.com, the band, now a trio consisting of Rory Makem, Mickey Spain and Liam Spain, was officially renamed Makem & Spain.

 In 2012, the Makem and Spain Brothers created their first Kickstarter campaign drive to help fund their next two albums, a two volume set titled Sessions Vol. 1 and Sessions Vol. 2 which would feature a multitude of guest musicians including but not limited to Tom Paxton, Schooner Fare, The Shaw Brothers, Gordon Bok and David Mallett.
 A goal of $15,000 was surpassed, capping out at over $20,000.
 After several delays, Makem & Spain Brothers Sessions Vol. 1 saw a limited release in late May 2014 to contributors.
 On June 3, the album, re-titled "Sessions, Vol. I - Makem and Spain," was released on iTunes.
 Finally, on August 3, it was released on compact disc to the general public.
 There are two different versions of the album cover; copies distributed to Kickstarter contributors contain the group name 'The Makem & Spain Brothers' with photos of all four group members at the time; copies available to purchase by the general public on August 3 and henceforth include the new group name, 'Makem & Spain,' with photos of just Rory, Mickey and Liam.